Community and business can go hand in hand.

 We do not know exactly what Capitalism 3.0 will look like but we know it represents an opportunity to break existing frameworks and create a model of accountability that addresses the realities of the world we’re living in.

 Extract from “Capitalism 3.0: Exploring the Future of Capital Investing and Value Creation” from The Accountable Corporation.

-Jed Emerson is a chief impact strategist who runs The Blended Blog.
+Jed Emerson is a chief impact strategist who runs Blended Value.
 Sheila Bonini was a senior expert at McKinsey & Co. where she focused on the link between social and environmental impact and financial value creation.
 Now she leads the private sector engagement team at WWF.